PrimaryDotHealth/ruby-guide/README.md

 ```

 ### Models
 Model code should only deal with validating data and loading data.
-It should not try to do business logic-y stuff
+It should not try to do business logic-y stuff.

 ```ruby
 class Todo < ApplicationRecord has_many :items